Litigation and eligibility: Austria

-In main proceedings (ie, those directed towards a permanent injunction), a judgment may take several years.
-Provisional proceedings (which are usually launched by the plaintiff together with the main proceedings and directed towards an interim injunction) usually lead to a first-instance decision within several months to one year.
-There are few ways to expedite this process, because even in provisional proceedings there is usually at least one oral hearing, which may be postponed for different reasons (eg, at the defendant’s request).
+In the main proceedings (ie, those directed towards a permanent injunction) a judgment may take several years.
+Provisional proceedings (which are usually launched by the plaintiff together with the main proceedings and directed towards an interim injunction) usually lead to a first-instance decision within several months.

 Q: To what extent are the winning party’s costs recoverable from the losing party?

 The losing party must refund the costs of the proceedings and representation to the winning party.
-However, the refund is calculated on the basis of statutory law, so it will not cover all of the winning party’s costs.
+However, the refund is calculated based on a tariff specified in statutory law, so it is unlikely to cover the winning party’s costs in full.

 Q: What remedies are available to a successful plaintiff?

 The remedies granted to a successful plaintiff include:

 - publication of the decision or judgment; and